North Korea Tours

 The only other expected expenditure are tips for the Korean guides and any extra drinks/souvenirs you want to buy on tour.

-No – there is no need for any vaccinations when travelling to Northern China and North Korea.
+No – there is no need for any vaccinations for trips to North Korea and Northern China.

 Understandable.
 We offer independent tours, as well as group tours.
 Check out the tours page or get in touch for more details.
 We do, however, feel that group travel is most enjoyable for North Korea.
 It may get a little lonely if you’re spending your entire trip with just you and your Korean guides.
 Independents however are great for those with special interests, families & friends, return visitors or those who are definitely sure they’d rather be on their own.